cosmos/sdk-tutorials/academy/xl-cosmjs/with-kepler.md

 }
 ```

-Notice how:
+Note:

 * Keplr is tasked with signing only.
 * The transactions are broadcast with the RPC end point of your choice.

-Of course, the functions could be better delineated, but this big function does the job in a readable enough manner.
+These functions could be better delineated, but this big function does the job in a readable manner.

-Now, you can run it.
-In the refreshed page, enter an amount of `uatom`, say `1000000` and click <kbd>Send to faucet</kbd>.
+Now run it.
+In the refreshed page, enter an amount of `uatom` (for example `1000000`) and click <kbd>Send to faucet</kbd>.
 The chain of events is launched:

-1. Keplr asks for your confirmation whether you agree to add the Theta network.
+1. Keplr asks for confirmation that you agree to add the Theta network.
 It will not install any network without your approval, as that would be a security risk.
-It asks this only the first time you add a given network, not if you do it again.
-That's why doing it in `onSendClicked` is harmless.
+It asks this only the first time you add a given network, which is why doing it in `onSendClicked` is harmless.
     ![Keplr asking for permission to add Theta network](/keplr_theta_addition.png)
-2. Then it asks whether you agree to share your account information.
-Again, because sharing it involves a potential security risk.
+2. Keplr asks whether you agree to share your account information, because this involves a potential security risk.
 Again, it asks this only once per web page + network combination.
     ![Keplr asking for permission to share your account information](/keplr_share_account.png)
-3. At this point, your address and balance fields are updated and visible.
+3. Your address and balance fields are updated and visible.
-3. Then it asks whether you agree to sign the transaction.
-And of course, signing a transaction is a very important action that requires approval. **Every time**.
+4. Keplr asks whether you agree to sign the transaction, a very important action that requires approval **every time**.
     ![Keplr asking for confirmation on the transaction](/keplr_send_to_faucet.png)

-After it is done, your balance should have updated again, and in the browser console, you should see the transaction result.
+After this is done, your balance updates again, and in the browser console you see the transaction result.

-For the avoidance of doubt, you can find the full file in the expandable box below:
+For the avoidance of doubt, the full file appears in the expandable box below:

 <ExpansionPanel title="Final FaucetSender.tsx file">